umlx5h/LLPlayer/README.md

 The left is the primary subtitle and the right is the secondary subtitle.
 Please set your learning language for the primary subtitle and your native language for the secondary subtitle.

-From here you can change built-in subtitles, external subtitles, ASR subtitles, OCR subtitles, and there is a toggle for the translation function.

 9. **Open CheatSheet**